- School of Medicine Clinical Operations Group Work Rules

 C. The Interactive Process

 Both the employee and the supervisor/manager may request a review of the accommodations at any time.
 An employee's receipt or denial of an accommodation does not prevent him or her from making another request at a later date if his or her needs change.
 Similarly, supervisors and managers may request a review of the approved accommodations if they believe that the business needs of the department currently make them unreasonable.
-The parties may contact the Disability Services unit in the Office of Institutional Equity to arrange a review of the accommodations.
+The parties may contact the Director, ADA Compliance in the Office of Institutional Equity to arrange a review of the accommodations.

 III.
 Accommodation Requests in the Pre-Hire Process